happypeter/happypeter.github.com/resume.md

 __2009.3~2009.12:__ [Asianux Ltd][asianux]

-System Updaters Based on rpm, (AXTU and YUM), chief maintainer of AXTU and was responsible for writing a authentication plugin for YUM, in order to implement it in Asianux4.0.
+Maintainer of AXTU and was responsible for writing a authentication plugin for [YUM][yum], in order to use it in Asianux4.0.

 __2008.7 ~ present:__ [Beijing Linux User Group][blug]